Mets get Naquin, reliever from Reds for 2 minor leaguers - WHIZ News

 Cincinnati received outfielder Hector Rodríguez and right-hander Jose Acuña.

-Naquin, a first-round draft pick 10 years ago, was batting .246 with seven homers and 33 RBIs in 56 games for the struggling Reds, who are last in the NL Central.
-He homered and drove in two runs Thursday afternoon in a 7-6 loss to Miami.
+Naquin, a first-round draft pick 10 years ago, was batting .246 with seven homers and 33 RBIs in 56 games for the Reds, who are last in the NL Central.
+He homered and drove in two runs Thursday afternoon in a 7-6 loss to the Miami Marlins.

-As the NL East leaders look to add offense, he provides another left-handed bat and depth in an outfield that already includes All-Star right fielder Starling Marte, center fielder Brandon Nimmo and left fielder Mark Canha.
+As the NL East leaders look to add offense before Tuesday’s trade deadline, he provides another left-handed bat and depth in an outfield that already includes All-Star right fielder Starling Marte, center fielder Brandon Nimmo and left fielder Mark Canha.

 All-Star Jeff McNeil also plays left field occasionally when he’s not at second base.

 The Mets view the 31-year-old Naquin as a good all-around player who can start a couple of times a week against right-handed pitching.
-They had been interested in him since last month and talks intensified when the clubs began exchanging names a few days ago.
+They developed interest in him last month and talks intensified when the clubs began exchanging names a few days ago.

 New York upgraded at DH last week, acquiring left-handed hitter Daniel Vogelbach from the Pittsburgh Pirates for rookie reliever Colin Holderman.